 - Human potential is everywhere.
 Agility and bottom-up innovation depend on every employee’s commitment and contribution.
 Empowered employees adapting to new challenges every day amplify the innovative potential for the organization.
 Companies can’t afford sustained disengagement and productivity dips.
 Pragmatic action can support the resilience, wellbeing, and development of individuals, protecting against some of the negative effects of change and uncertainty and increasing readiness to learn, grow, adapt, and contribute.

-The new imperative for organizations: the shift from assessing the potential to increasing readiness to grow into potential.
+The new imperative for organizations: Shift from assessing the potential to increasing readiness to grow into potential.

 - Every manager matters.
 Managers are the primary connectors between the empowered employees at the frontlines of change and senior leaders.
 Leadership at all levels matters more than ever.
 Organizations need managers to lead their teams to rethink work around new tools, model and support new behaviors, and support the day-to-day development of their teams.
 Further, studies have shown that the direct manager has the most direct influence over an employee’s experience.
 Resilient and inclusive managers have a positive “ripple” effect on their own teams’ resilience, innovation, and productivity.
 Yet this group of managers is largely unprepared to lead and inspire through the challenges of navigating constant change.

-The new imperative for organizations: the shift from developing senior leaders and selected high-potentials to developing the leadership potential of all middle and frontline managers.
+The new imperative for organizations: Shift from developing senior leaders and selected high-potentials to developing the leadership potential of all middle and frontline managers.

-New imperative for organizations: shift from supportive intervention for the at-risk to proactive support for mental health and wellbeing for all.
+The new imperative for organizations: Shift from supportive intervention for the at-risk to proactive support for mental health and well-being for all.

 - Meaning, purpose, and belonging awaken potential.
 Our research shows that, above salary and job title, supporting the development of meaning for individuals leads to job satisfaction and commitment and protects against toxicity, stress, and burnout that eat away at performance and productivity.
 A feeling of belonging is even more important to engagement, long-term development, and contribution to teams.
 Companies that promote belonging through inclusive cultures, as described by BetterUp Science Board member Robin Ely, value and harness diversity and become more attractive places to work.

-The new imperative for organizations: the shift from point solutions to purpose-built inclusive cultures and work environments that embrace diversity.
+The new imperative for organizations: Shift from point solutions to purpose-built inclusive cultures and work environments that embrace diversity.